Frijol/Drone-BCI/README.md

 [This tutorial for the Python side](https://pymotw.com/2/socket/uds.html) makes this pretty easy.
 Test server/client to make sure it works, then integrate the client side into the main Python code.

+We then sent actions over the server-side UDS from the Mac app (Emotiv-side) packaged as JSON, and parsed the incoming JSON into actions on the client (drone) side.

 ## Useful links